MADLABatUCI/target-intercept-collab-ai/README.md

 This is a collaborative AI game written in JavaScript.
 Feel free to take inspiration as long as you cite this as inspiration.
 Email Sheer Karny (skarny@uci.edu) for citation instructions.

+The premise of this game is to work with a collaborative AI agent to gain the highest possible score.
+Here is what gameplay looks like.

 ![Game Preview](images/game-preview.gif)

 <h2>